-Belgium National Football Team were up against Wales National Football Team in the Group Stage of the UEFA Nations League A on September 22.
-The game ended 2-1 in Belgium's favor.
+In Europe Qualification Group round action, Belgium National Football Team met Wales National Football Team on June 9.
+The game ended 4-3 in Belgium's favor.

 ScoreBat is covering Belgium vs Wales in real time, providing the live stream and live score of the match, team line-ups, full match stats, live match commentary and official video highlights.
-We cover all matches of the Group Stage of the UEFA Nations League A in real time and provide live streaming whenever possible.
+We cover all matches of the Group Round of the Qualification of the Europe in real time and provide live streaming whenever possible.

 URL: https://www.scorebat.com/belgium-vs-wales-live-stream/